jneums/ghost-engine/README.md

 This is a simple game engine that uses the Internet Computer as a backend.
 The backend is an authoritative server that runs the game logic and sends updates to the client.
 The client is a web app that renders the game and sends user input to the server, and uses React and Threejs.

+## Deployed canister

+The canister is deployed at `https://yjprz-siaaa-aaaai-qpkaq-cai.icp0.io`.

 ## How to run

 Clone the repository and run the following commands: